projectatomic/adb-atomic-developer-bundle/docs/using.rst

 The `helloapache`_ example can be used to test your installation.

 **Note:** Many Nulecule examples expect a working kubernetes environment.
 To setup a single node kubernetes environment use the `Vagrantfile <../components/centos/centos-k8s-singlenode-setup/Vagrantfile>`_ and refer the corresponding `README <../components/centos/centos-k8s-singlenode-setup/README.rst>`_

-You can verify your environment with by executing ``kubectl get nodes``.
+You can verify your environment by executing ``kubectl get nodes``.
 The expected output is::

     $ kubectl get nodes